 Mr Inspector is a qualified building inspector and had been conducting pre-purchase building and pest inspections in Melbourne since 2004.

-Over the years, tools and equipment used by building inspectors have improved.
+Over the years, tools and equipment used by building inspectors in Australia have improved.

 Gone are the days of taking handwritten notes, using a camera, downloading photos onto the computer and staying up to 2 am trying to complete building inspection reports on the computer.
 Now days highly sophisticated inspection applications that give the building inspector the ability to complete the inspection on site and put photos directly into the house inspection app.